strategio-tech/2-2-pr-hello-world/README.md

 - The tests are currently failing because of an output mismatch.
 - Run the test suite and make sure that it succeeds.
   - Fixing the `System.out.println` in the main method will make the tests green.
-- Submit your solution and submit a pull request (any branch name will do)
+- To submit your solution, create a pull request via GitHub IDE Integration or [via the command line](https://www.notion.so/strategio-technologists/Pull-Request-Instructions-aafde9fe4f6842e5af7177f99e608b5d).
   - GitHub actions will run unit tests and _should_ only allow PRs and merging.

 ### Running this locally